OmarMiniesy/Notes/Cribl/Cribl Stream/Stream.md

 ##### Worker Process
 A worker node has many worker processes operating inside, where data coming from a single connection is operated on entirely by a single worker process.
 - As a result, data should come over multiple connections, so multiple processes spawn and handle data at the same time.
+- Processes do not know about each other.
 ##### Mapping Ruleset
 A **Mapping Ruleset** is used to map the *workers* to their designated *worker groups* using a set of filters.
 - A ruleset has a list of rules that are matched against, and it works based on a first match wins algorithm.